JunedConnect/project-eks-twingate/README.md

       ```
    4. You can now use `kubectl` commands to access the cluster through Twingate

    **Note**: By default, the gateway context is assigned the `view` ClusterRole (read-only access).
-To change permissions, update the ClusterRoleBinding resource in `twingate-resources.yml`.
+To change permissions, update the `ClusterRoleBinding` resource in `twingate-resources.yml`.

 <br>

 ### Option B: Connector (More Manual):

-   1. After Terraform creates the connector `kubernetes-connector-1` within the 'aws-network' remote network, get the tokens from Twingate Console:
+   1. After Terraform creates the connector `kubernetes-connector-1` within the `eks-network` remote network, get the tokens from Twingate Console:
       - Go to Connectors → Select `kubernetes-connector-1` → Get tokens
    2. Add tokens to your `.env` file:
       ```bash